 Full-time; remote (US-based)

-Cortico’s team is kind, collaborative, inquisitive, and inclusive.
-We approach our mission and work with ambition, making concrete progress today while imagining the possibilities of tomorrow.
+The Cortico team is kind, collaborative, inquisitive, and inclusive.
 We have high standards for quality and ethics, and help each other learn in order to reach our objectives.
-We think technology and organizations are best built by teams with a diversity of background, thought, and experience.
+We think technology is best built by teams with a diversity of background, thought, and experience.
 Every team member is a human first, and we strive to create a culture and environment that supports your career goals and respects all of the hats you wear in life, not just the ones that earn you a paycheck.

 Please send an email to firstname.lastname@example.org with the following information:

 We aim to review and respond to all applicants within three weeks of submission.
 We’ll schedule a short phone call with the hiring manager to set expectations and make sure we’re all on the same page about the role and your qualifications.
-You’ll be asked to do a time bound product assignment that is intended to give you a sense of the types of work you may encounter in the role and give us a sense of how you approach problem solving.
-We will not give you an assignment that is for a product or feature we are intending to build.
-We’ll schedule a zoom meeting with the hiring team where we’ll review your assignment together and have you present a product you’ve worked on in the past.
-Then, we’ll hold a series of interviews with members of our engineering and partnership teams.
-Finally, you’ll meet with our CEO and have the chance to connect with any staff member at Cortico privately to meet folks from other roles and get any questions answered about the inner workings of the organization.
+We’ll schedule a zoom meeting with the hiring team where we’ll review your past experience.
+We’ll hold a series of interviews with members of our engineering and partnership teams.
+Finally, you’ll have the chance to connect with any staff member at Cortico privately to meet folks from other roles and get any questions answered about the inner workings of the organization.

 Cortico was created in 2017 out of a desire to transform our polarized and toxic national discourse into a thriving public sphere.
 As we built the organization beginning with deep expertise in media and technology, we realized that building a healthier public sphere would require not just software and data analytics, but also hardware and technologies for community building.
 The Local Voices Network was born of the understanding that it is not enough to understand existing behavior and attitudes; in order to affect the health of the public sphere – and our democracy – we must create experiences of meaningful encounters, deeper understanding, and opportunities to surface new possibilities.